Fang-Zhang/React-FrontEnd-Developer-Career/Books/ReactTooling.md

    - The driving philosophy of Jest
      - Mock everything except the application code
      - Isolating test and run in parallel
-       - Test should feel natural
+       - Testing should feel natural
    - Running Tests
      - Running tests using react-scripts
      - Running tests using standalone Jest